Blooym/docker-dalamud/README.md

 ```

 ## Using the image
-This image is published under 2 separate tags, `latest` and `staging`, which will both include different versions of Dalamud.
+This image is published under 3 separate tags, `latest`, `staging` and `experimental`, all include different versions of Dalamud.
+For example, `latest` will always point to the latest stable version of Dalamud, `staging` will always point to the staging branch of Dalamud and `experimental` will point to the latest experimental changes in Dalamud, like when testing new API versions (please note this version may fall behind when there are no experimental changes being tested).

 All release files are sourced from the official [Dalamud-Distrib](https://github.com/goatcorp/dalamud-distrib) repository.

 ### Latest
 Latest is the current stable version of Dalamud and can used by adding the following to your Dockerfile: